Rach Gia An Giang, Vietnam Travel Guide

 Celebrated by the Khmer community, typically in the End of october or November, featuring boat races (ghe ngo) and other cultural activities in areas with significant Khmer populations.

 The most important Vietnamese holiday, usually late January or February.
-Rach Gia is going to be festive, but many businesses close.
+Rach Gia is going to be festive, although a lot of businesses close.

 Area cultural hubs exist for community activities but do not typically host regular performances for tourists.